Maintenance

-Swissmedic uses the following checklist as an aid when inspecting hospitals with regard to the maintenance of medical devices.
-It can also, however, be used by hospitals to conduct gap analyses with regard to the requirements of an established quality management system and for internal audits (available in German, French and Italian).
+The following checklist is based on GPI version 2 from 2025 and Swissmedic uses it when inspecting hospitals with regard to the maintenance of medical devices.
+It can be used by healthcare facilities to perform gap analyses with regard to GPI requirements and for internal audits, for example.

 Maintenance of sterilization containers